-This section describes the technical processes that must be considered if an authorized requesting party wishes to submit a verification request to an insurance carrier's Web service application.
+This section describes the technical processes that must be considered if an authorized requesting party wishes to submit a verification request to an insurance company's web service application.
 It explains the responsibilities of both parties as well as implementation considerations.
 These processes and considerations are based on the business and functional requirements identified in this guide.
-The chart below outlines the technical specifications identified by the IICMVA Web Services Tech Team:
+The chart below outlines the technical specifications identified by the IICMVA.

-Technical Specifications ID# Description 1 Each insurance company will be responsible for the data necessary to verify insurance on their own customers.
+Technical Specifications ID# Description 1 each insurance company will be responsible for the data necessary to verify evidence of insurance.
 1.1 Each company will maintain its own data.
-1.2 This data must be accessible by the insurance verification Web service.
-2 Each insurance company will be responsible for maintaining a Web service through which online insurance verification can take place.
-2.1 This Web service will provide a Standard External interface.
-2.1.1 This Web service will use SOAP 1.1 message structure.
+1.2 This data must be accessible by the insurance verification web service.
+2 Each insurance company will be responsible for maintaining a web service through which online insurance verification can take place.
+2.1 This web service will provide a Standard External interface.

+2.1.1 This web service will use SOAP 1.1 message structure.
 2.1.2 Each insurance company will be responsible for publishing a WSDL.
 2.1.3 WSDLs will be published and accessible via a private registry.
-3 The Web service must be secure.
+3 The web service must be secure.
 3.1 The message must be authenticated.
 3.1.1 The message will leverage the WS-Security 1.0 specification to authenticate the message.
 3.1.2 The message will be compliant with the WS-I Basic Security Profile 1.0 for interoperability.
 3.2 The message must be secure during transportation.

-Technical Specifications ID# Description 3.2.1 The message transport will be encrypted using SSL 3.0 with a 128 bit key.
-3.3 The system will use HTTP 1.1 4 It will be the responsibility of the requesting party to determine the appropriate company to which its sends the request.
+3.2.1 The message transport will be encrypted using SSL 3.0 with a 128 bit key.
+3.3 The system will use HTTP 1.1 3 4 It will be the responsibility of the requesting party to determine the appropriate company to which it sends the request.
 4.1 The endpoint will be determined through use of the NAIC identifier as a routing key.
-5 The Web service will use a standard XML schema.
+5 The web service will use a standard XML schema.
 5.1 This schema will be owned by a standards organization.
 5.2 The standard must be open.
 5.3 The standard must use an open process.
 5.3.1 The standard must be open during development.
 5.3.2 The standard must be open during ongoing maintenance.
-6 Maintain multiple environments 6.1 All jurisdictions and carriers must maintain a minimum of two identical environments (one test and one production).
+6 Maintain multiple environments 6.1 All jurisdictions and insurance companies must maintain a minimum of two identical environments (one test and one production).